 Why is it needed?
 Let's get out our chemistry goggles.
 When a liquid is at its boiling point, it boils.
 Whew, okay I guess we didn't really need the goggles.
-The not as obvious part of that statement means that the substance is changing from a liquid to gas throughout the entire column of the liquid (as opposed to evaporation, which just happens at the surface of a liquid, when that liquid is below the boiling point).
+The not as obvious part of that statement means that the substance is changing from a liquid to gas throughout the entire column of the liquid (as opposed to evaporation, which just happens at the surface of a liquid, when that liquid is below its boiling point).

 You can see the small bubbles in our front pan of boiling maple syrup.
 Ideally the level is low in the pan with as little foam as possible.

 Because the bubbles created during the boiling process are roughly 95% gas and 5% liquid, they are less dense than the hot sap they are surrounded by and they rise to the top of that column of liquid.
 Now sometimes the energy of the molecules of gas are high enough that they break the bubble and the gas escapes.
 Sometimes this doesn't happen however, because they are very sticky.
 Okay we all know that syrup is sticky, but the molecules of condensing sap themselves are also sticky, electromagnetically speaking.
 This creates a high surface tension between the bubbles, so they want to stick together and create foam.

 To break up some of the surface tension and reduce foam during a boil, some kind of fat is needed as a surfactant to break up the bubbles.
 We all know that oil and water do not mix well together, and in essence this is what reduces the foam.